 - minimising the extent of patient identifiable information sent over instant messaging

 - recording advice provided in the notes as soon as it is practical to do so – instant messaging threads are no substitute for comprehensive, legible medical records

 - double checking the message is going to the correct intended recipient(s) before hitting send

-Another point to consider is whether messages to your smartphone also go to a linked tablet where someone else might read them, and to make sure that messages cannot be read on your lock-screen.
+Other points to consider is whether messages to your smartphone also go to a linked tablet or device where someone else might read them, and to make sure that messages cannot be read on your lock-screen.

 Closed messaging groups